Trevor’s Law – Bill S.50 (formerly U.S. Senate Bill S.76) & Companion Bill S.53

 • Authorize federal agencies to form partnerships with states and academic institutions to investigate and help address disease clusters.

-Washington, D.C. - Senator Barbara Boxer (D-CA), Chairman of the Environment and Public Works Committee, introduced legislation today to help communities determine whether there is a connection between “clusters” of cancer, birth defects and other diseases, and contaminants in the surrounding environment.
-Senator Mike Crapo (R-ID) is a co-sponsor of the legislation, called the Strengthening Protections for Children and Communities from Disease Clusters Act (S. 50).
+Washington, D.C. – Senator Barbara Boxer (D-CA), Chairman of the Environment and Public Works Committee, introduced legislation to help communities determine whether there is a connection between “clusters” of cancer, birth defects and other diseases, and contaminants in the surrounding environment.
+Senator Mike Crapo (R-ID) is a co-sponsor of the legislation, called the Strengthening Protections for Children and Communities from Disease Clusters Act (S. 50), this bill was formerly known as S.76.

 Senator Boxer said: “When the same disease impacts a family, neighborhood, or community, people have a right to know if there is a common factor or related cause.
 I am pleased to introduce this bipartisan legislation that will help our communities investigate and address devastating disease clusters as quickly as possible.”